odinuv/web/articles/database-tech/index.md

 ## Integrity Constraints
-[Integrity constraints](/en/apv/articles/database-systems/#data-integrity) are a crucial part of database structure.
-There are many extensions on different database system, but common integrity constrains are:
+[Integrity constraints](/en/apv/articles/database-systems/#data-integrity) are a crucial part of the database structure.
+There are many extensions on different database systems, but common integrity constrains are:

-- Basic ones on single table:
+- Basic ones on a single table:
-    - `NOT NULL` -- Ensures that a column has non empty value.
+    - `NOT NULL` -- Ensures that a column has a non empty value.
-    - `UNIQUE (KEY)`, `PRIMARY (KEY)` -- Ensures that a column (or combination of columns) has unique value.
+    - `UNIQUE (KEY)`, `PRIMARY (KEY)` -- Ensures that a column (or combination of columns) has a unique value.
     - `CHECK` -- Ensures arbitrary rules.
 - Referential:
     - `FOREIGN KEY` -- Ensures that a dependency between tables is maintained.

 The `NOT NULL` constraint ensures that a value of a column is not `NULL`.
-Practically this enforces that the column must be listed in all `INSERT` statements (unless a default value of column is defined).
-You must understand, that this does not prevent the user from entering some *almost* empty values -- empty string, zero, 00:00, etc. This means that there is very little difference in having `NOT NULL` on string columns.
-Using `NOT NULL` is important mainly for number and date/datetime columns, because of the [NULL arithmetic](/en/apv/articles/sql-join/#null).
+Practically this enforces that the column must be listed in all `INSERT` statements (unless a default value of a column is defined).
+You must understand, this does not prevent the user from entering some *almost* empty values -- an empty string, zero, 00:00, etc. This means that there is very little difference in having `NOT NULL` on string columns.
+Using `NOT NULL` is important mainly for the number and the date/datetime columns, because of the [NULL arithmetic](/en/apv/articles/sql-join/#null).
 If you want to ensure that a column contains a specific value, you need to use the `CHECK` constraint.

 ### CHECK Constraint
 A [`CHECK` constraint](https://www.postgresql.org/docs/9.4/static/ddl-constraints.html)
 allows you to add extended validation to a column.
-For example, the `height` column has type `integer`, but only positive integers are valid height.
-For that I added the `height_check` constraint in the `person` table:
+For example, the `height` column has the `integer` type, but only positive integers are valid height.
+For that I have added the `height_check` constraint in the `person` table:

 {% highlight sql %}